Mobile Investment App

 Portfolio depend on the goal: help investors be open to challenges

-Depending on a goal, the system can figure out the perfect ratio of securities to currency, thus managing the risks and balancing out the portfolio.
+Depending on a goal, the system can figure out the perfect ratio of securities to currency, thus managing the risks and balancing out the portfolio that will be created in the mobile investment app.

 The portfolio is ready: let the investor decide to accept or adjust